 The psychiatrist, Dr. Taylor, who appears to be the same waitress serving at the Duke of York pub, draws our attention again to Alex's cycling of experience, only here it involves not meeting the same person, being in the same place, but a doubled woman with whom Alex didn't appear to have any interaction the first time around, and appears here in an entirely different capacity as a different person.
 Our only information on her concerning the Duke of York pub was that she was wearing a red jumper, white shirt, and a style of wig that is recalled in the attire of Alex's mother when he returns home after his imprisonment, a style anticipated (though different) when his mother awakens him earlier in the film.

-We see deja vu in this bathroom via the repeated sinks and urinals.
+In a way, we literally see deja vu in this bathroom via the repeated sinks and urinals, just as with any of the repetitive designs in the Overlook.

 JACK: What do they call you around here, Jeevesey?